asmagill/hammerspoon_asm/hsminweb/README.md

 There are some functions and conventions used within this module which can simplify generating appropriate content within your custom functions.
 Currently, you should review the module source, but a companion document describing these functions and conventions is expected to follow in the near future.

 Common HTTP request methods can be found at https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods and https://en.wikipedia.org/wiki/WebDAV.
-Currently, only HEAD, GET, and POST have built in support, so even if you set other methods to `true`, they will return a statuc code of 405 (Method Not Supported).
-You must provide your own function, at present, if you wish to support additional methods.
+Currently, only HEAD, GET, and POST have built in support for static pages; even if you set other methods to `true`, they will return a status code of 405 (Method Not Supported) if the request does not invoke a CGI file for dynamic content.

 A companion module supporting the methods required for WebDAV is being considered.

 ### Module Constants